 Product Placement featuring certain brands including, GMC.
 I’ll give this con a pass because I couldn’t find any products to shove down my face.

 The Final Verdict: B, FOR NOT TOTALLY BOGUS!

 In my opinion, I liked Jingle All The Way.
 When I was kid, I really enjoyed the film and I still do.
 It’s actually one of my guilty pleasures.
 If you have nothing else to do during Christmas month, I recommend this picture for the whole family.
 I’m not gonna lie, there’s a Direct-To-Video sequel starring Larry The Cable Guy.

-Seriously critics, Jingle All The Way isn’t THAT turrible (as Cleveland from Family Guy pronounces it that way) right next Home Alone 3, Grandma Got Run Over By A Reindeer, and The Star Wars Holiday Special.
+Seriously critics, (that means you Doug Walker) Jingle All The Way isn’t THAT turrible (as Cleveland from Family Guy pronounces it that way) right next to Home Alone 3, Grandma Got Run Over By A Reindeer, and The Star Wars Holiday Special.